dessalines/essays/routines.md

 #### PAI

 [PAI (Personal Activity Intelligence)](https://www.ntnu.edu/cerg/personal-activity-intelligence) is a proven metric, based on your heart rate, that can increase your life expectancy by up to 8 years.
-You can do HIIT workouts, or other intensive cardio to get up to 100 PAI per week.
+You can do HIIT workouts, Sprint interval training, or other intensive cardio to get up to 100 PAI per week.

 Its best to space out cardio and strength.